MaikoAlloys/MaikoAlloys/README.md

 Hi there!
 I'm **Maiko Alloys**, a Computer Science graduate and an IT enthusiast dedicated to crafting innovative solutions that make a difference.
 I specialize in backend web development, currently advancing my skills through the ALX Software Engineering program.

 My expertise includes:
-- **Languages and Frameworks:** Python (with Django framework), PHP, and MySQL for database management.
+- **Languages and Frameworks:** Python (with Django framework), PHP, MySQL for database management and with foundational understanding of Java.
-- **Frontend Technologies:** Proficient in HTML and CSS, with a foundational understanding of Java and JavaScript.
+- **Frontend Technologies:** Proficient in HTML and CSS, with a foundational understanding of JavaScript.

 Passionate about learning and building impactful web-based projects, I invite you to explore my repositories and connect with me!